jmwaigom/Q1-Performance-Analysis-Using-SQL-and-Power-BI/README.md

 ### Table of Contents

+### Introduction:
+This project simulates the role of a Data Analyst at Pinnacle Electronics, a global electronics retailer that sells a diverse range of products across multiple countries.
+The objective is to replicate real-world, short-term ad hoc projects that data analysts often encounter in a fast-paced business environment.

+At Pinnacle Electronics, analysts frequently handle high-priority, quick-turnaround requests from various teams, including sales, marketing, supply chain, and finance.
+These tasks may involve anything from extracting customer and sales data for regional managers to analyzing product performance trends across different markets.

+This simulation works on a time-sensitive assignment that requires efficient data extraction, analysis, and reporting—a task designed to reflect real-world business needs that can be accomplished within 1-3 days.
+The focus is on delivering actionable insights, helping stakeholders make informed decisions in a competitive market

 ### Objective
-Senior management at Pinnacle Electronics wanted a comprehensive snapshot of Q1 (January – March 2021) sales performance across all regions.
-They needed to see:
+Senior management at Pinnacle Electronics wants a comprehensive snapshot of Q1 (January – March 2021) sales performance across all regions.
+They need to see:
 - Top 10 stores by revenue across all locations/countries
 - Best-selling products by sales volume and revenue
 - Best-selling products (by sales volume and revenue) within the top 10 stores